 3. Turn to online resources

 While screen time can often feel like a barrier to physical activity, it can actually be one of the best tools for finding a wide variety of physical activities to do at home.
-"There are so many exercise resources online and streaming, so parents can utilize technology that kids already use to help get them moving," says Adams.
+"There are so many exercise resources online and streaming, so parents can utilize technology that kids already use to help get them moving," says Rivera.
 There are many family friendly and age-appropriate options available.

 4. Make exercise a family priority

 If you truly want to inspire your child to get moving, the best way to do it is to set an example yourself.
-"The biggest factor that can impact if kids are going to be healthy and active is what their family is doing," explains Adams.
+"The biggest factor that can impact if kids are going to be healthy and active is what their family is doing," explains Rivera.
 "Choose to be active with your kids as much as possible, rather than expecting them to do it on their own."